fbpx

 Digital Modernization Strategies

-1. What is legacy modernization?
+1. What is Legacy Modernization?

 Legacy modernization involves upgrading the existing legacy systems to reduce the complexity of IT processes and costs, improve data consistency, and enable collaboration and flexibility in teams across platforms.